A 70 year old with parkinsonism is now having visual hallucinations of small animals. What neurologic diagnosis is on your differential?

 CNS toxoplasmosis

-Patient with polysbustance use and sensorimotor polyneuropathy, ataxia, and paranoia, and auditory hallucinations.
-Labs are notable for low vitamin B12, elevated homocysteine and methylmalonic acid.
-What substance could he have been using?
+A patient with multiple substance use disorders presents for auditory hallucinations, paranoia, sensorimotor polyneuropathy, and ataxia.
+Labs are notable for low vitamin B12, elevated homocysteine and elevated methylmalonic acid.
+What substance could she have been using?

 Nitrous oxide

-A patient with presents for hematemesis found to be due to esophageal varicies.
+A patient with presents for hematemesis due to esophageal varicies.
 You are consulted for insomnia, depression, confusion, and delusions.
 On exam, you observe jaundice, ascites, and asterixis.
 In addition to basic labs, what specific level should you check?

 Ammonia